.NET 4, do you know the new features? - The 12 features the majority thinks are useless.

 Useful Ratio: 0.9 : 1

-Introduction: ASP.NET MVC brought us routing support so that we can direct URL’s to specific content based on a convention or a configuration.
-With .NET 4 we get support for this in WebForms.
+Introduction: ASP.NET MVC introduced routing support, allowing you to direct URLs to specific content based on conventions or configuration.
+With .NET 4, we get support for this in WebForms.

-Thoughts: WebForm developers don’t care about this, they have never needed it and don’t need it now.
-I see the big market for this is actually hybrid scenarios where you using WebForms and MVC in the same system… a VERY small market.
+Thoughts: WebForms developers don’t care about this—they’ve never needed it, and they don’t need it now.
+I see the big market for this being hybrid scenarios where you’re using WebForms and MVC in the same system—a very small market.

 More Info: http://msdn.microsoft.com/en-us/magazine/dd347546.aspx